joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 grouped = GROUP people BY gender;
 ```

-In Pig,
-the `GROUP` command returns, for each gender,
+The `GROUP` operator returns, for each gender,
 a bag
 containing all of the rows for people of that gender.
 For our example, the `grouped` table is: